DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Introduction

-In recent years, convolutional neural networks have been exploited for image deblurring and shown promising results.
-To effectively exploit a-priori knowledge for non-blind image deblurring, one line of work~\cite{SchulerCVPR2013,SonICCP2017,ZhangJiaweiCVPR2017,ZhangCVPR2017} decomposes this problem into image denoising (which is achieved by learned deep models) and image deconvolution\footnote{Note that deconvolution is a particular way of solving image deblurring given the blur model in~\cref{eq:blur_model}.} (performed in the standard image space).
-However, the underlying deep models for image denoising are not specifically optimized for image deblurring, thus not effective in removing deconvolution artifacts and restoring structural detail.
-In addition, we observe that performing the deconvolution in the standard image space introduces undesirable artifacts and loses fine-scale image detail (\cref{fig:motivation1}(d)).
+In recent years, convolutional neural networks (CNNs) have been exploited for image deblurring and shown promising results.
+To leverage a-priori knowledge for non-blind image deblurring, one line of work~\cite{SchulerCVPR2013,SonICCP2017,ZhangJiaweiCVPR2017,ZhangCVPR2017} decomposes this problem into image denoising (which is achieved by learned deep models) and image deconvolution\footnote{Note that deconvolution is a particular way of solving image deblurring given the blur model in~\cref{eq:blur_model}.} (performed in the standard image space).
+However, the underlying deep models for image denoising are not specifically optimized for the deblurring task, thus not effective for removing deconvolution artifacts and restoring structural detail.
+In addition, we observe that performing the deconvolution in the standard image space introduces undesirable artifacts and leads to a loss of fine-scale image detail (\cref{fig:motivation1}(d)).
 To remove artifacts, several algorithms use the information extracted by fixed feature extraction operators~\cite{PanICCV2017,ShanACM2008} or discriminatively learned ones~\cite{DongECCV2018,RenPAMI2019} in the deconvolution process.
 However, these methods are not effective in finer-scale detail restoration (\cref{fig:motivation1}(c)).
-Another line of work adopts generic network architectures (e.g., U-Net~\cite{MaoNIPS2016,TaoCVPR2018,ZhangCVPR2019}, GANs~\cite{KupynCVPR2018}) to directly estimate the clear image from the blurry input and achieves reasonable image quality (without the blur kernel being known).
-Nevertheless, most of these networks do not perform well compared to established non-blind image deblurring methods if the blur kernel is known, cf.~\cref{fig:motivation1}(b) \emph{vs.}~\cref{fig:motivation1}(c)--(d).
+Another line of work adopts generic neural network architectures (\eg, U-Net~\cite{MaoNIPS2016,TaoCVPR2018,ZhangCVPR2019}, GANs~\cite{KupynCVPR2018}) to directly estimate the clear image from the blurry input and achieves reasonable image quality (without the blur kernel being known).
+Nevertheless, most of these networks do not perform well compared to established non-blind image deblurring methods if the blur kernel is known, \cf~\cref{fig:motivation1}(b) \emph{vs.}~\cref{fig:motivation1}(c)--(d).
 Thus, it is of significant interest to investigate the properties of the deconvolution process and develop effective deep models for non-blind image deblurring.